HyejinWon/HyejinWon/README.md

 ### Hi there 👋

 Hi, There!
-I'm current Master student in Computer Science at Kookmin University.
-And I'm part of the Natural Language Processing(NLP) Lab.
+I'm Master in Computer Science.
+My major is Natural Language Processing.

 **Interesting**
 - Natural Language Processing